Avaiga/taipy-doc/docs/knowledge_base/demos/covid_dashboard.md

 ## Page 3: Predictions
 Generate COVID-19 predictions by creating scenarios and selecting prediction dates.
-This is generated with an ARIMA and a Linear Regression algorithms defined as predictions_x and predictions_y.
+This is generated with an ARIMA and Linear Regression algorithms defined as predictions_x and predictions_y.

 How to use it: